MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 ## What about existing installations of Microsoft 365 Apps?

-Teams is also being added to ***existing*** installations of Microsoft 365 Apps on devices running Windows as part of the normal update process.
-There is no change to existing installations of Mac.
+Teams was added to ***existing*** installations of Microsoft 365 Apps on devices running Windows as part of the normal update process.
+There was no change to existing installations of Mac.

-Whether Teams gets added to an existing installation of Microsoft 365 Apps is determined by what version is installed, what version you're updating to, and some other factors.
-Version 1906 that was released in Current Channel in July is the first version that started including Teams as part of the update process.
-But not all devices updating to Version 1906 or later have received Teams as part of the update process because the rollout has been a gradual process over several months.
-So if you've updated a device to the latest version of Microsoft 365 Apps, but Teams hasn't been installed, that is probably expected and not necessarily an error.
-It's likely a future update will install Teams.
-If you want Teams on that device now, you can install it manually from https://teams.microsoft.com/downloads.
+The addition of Teams to existing Microsoft 365 Apps installations was determined by the installed version and the update version.
+Version 1906 that was released in Current Channel in July 2019 was the first version that included Teams as part of the update process.
+However, the rollout was phased, so not all devices updating to Version 1906 or subsequent versions immediately received Teams.
+As of Version 1908 or later, Teams has been added to all devices.

-> [!IMPORTANT]
-> If you're updating your existing installation of Microsoft 365 Apps to Version 1908 (Build 11929.20300) or later, Teams will be added.
-To complete the installation of Teams after the update, either restart the device or have the user log off and log back on.

-The date when Teams can start being added to ***existing*** installations of Microsoft 365 Apps depends on which update channel you're using.
+The date when Teams was added to ***existing*** installations of Microsoft 365 Apps depended on the update channel you were using.
 The following table shows the schedule.

 | **Update channel** |**Version** |**Date**  |
 |---------|---------|---------|